A bullet hell dungeon crawler

-You’ll run, shoot and dodge your way through a saturation of bullets that appear on screen.
-Even through the humorously charming pixel art may have you believing this game is a breeze, think otherwise; this game is challenging enough to require even the most skilled of players to improve their dexterity to advance.
+You’ll run, shoot and dodge your way through a screen filled with bullets.
+The humorously charming pixel art may have you believe this game is a breeze, think otherwise; this game is challenging enough to require even the most skilled of players to improve their dexterity to advance.

 You begin by selecting one out of four playable characters each with a different gun and ability.
 Each level begins with you descending down upon different floors in a labyrinth filled dungeon.
 Exploring consists of the player advancing towards different rooms to encounter either enemies, obstacles or and new characters.

 You begin with a basic set of weapons to fight your way through different rooms. 💣🔫

 You can shoot in 360 degrees and dodge roll in 8 directions (all variants of the x-axis, y-axis, and z-axis).
 Rolling will allow you to evade bullets as they come flying towards you.
 This is one of the most important mechanics in the whole game besides shooting and is a key to your survival.

 Fight your way through vicious enemies and survive for as long as you can.
 Along the road, you’ll collect keys to unlock chests that contain weapons and items.
 Visit a local pub to heal and purchase resources until finding the path that leads to the boss.

 If you’ve successfully passed the boss you’ll be awarded health, currency, resources, and another gun to help you on your way down to the next area.

 Chests contain useful items and weapons.
 Life is like a box of chocolates!
 You never know what you’re going to get! 🎁🍫